HiddenField/dynamic-vagrant/docker.md

 In a bash shell, change to this directory.

-Now, if you haven't done so already, initialize and update the submodules of this repo with

-    ./update-submodules.sh

-(or `./update-submodules.sh --remote` to pull latest version of [`dynamic-private`](https://github.com/duality-solutions/dynamic-private) repository)

 The docker image can be built by running the bash script:

     ./docker-build.sh

-This will first update the `dynamic-private` submodule in `./apps/dynamic-private/` to the current version (remember, you can `./update-submodules.sh --remote` to update submodules to latest remote version), then build a new docker image tagged as `dynamicd-testing:latest`.
+This will first update the `dynamic-private` submodule in `./apps/dynamic-private/` to the current version.

+> If you want to update submodules to latest remote version, you can issue
+>
+>     ./docker-build.sh -r
+>

+This will build a new docker image tagged as `dynamicd-testing:latest`.

 The build process can take a significant amount of time.

 ### Saving a built image to file